Estate Planning May Seem Like No Fun But It Has To Be Done!

 - Assign the funds to the estate

-Rotfleisch & Samulovich PC
+David J. Rotfleisch, Rotfleisch & Samulovich PC

 David J Rotfleisch is a Certified Specialist in Taxation and the founder of the boutique Canadian income tax law firm Rotfleisch and Samulovitch PC.

-He appears regularly in the media including print, television and radio.
-His website has extensive in-depth tax articles.
-If you want more information click below.
+He appears regularly in the media, including print, television, and radio.
+His website has extensive, in-depth tax articles.
+If you want more information, click below.

-Tip 4: If You Have a Cottage Beware of the CRA - WEALTHinsurance.com
+Tip 4: If You Have a Cottage, Beware of the CRA – WEALTHinsurance.com

-Mark Halpern, CEO
+Mark Halpern, CEO, WEALTHinsurance.com

-Check out what Mark Halpern, CEO & Founder of WEALTHinsurance.com has to say about this:
+Check out what Mark Halpern, CEO & Founder of WEALTHinsurance.com, has to say about this:

-The tax rate on capital gains is approximately 27% in Ontario so you will owe approximately $100,000 of taxes on the cottage bought for $100,000 and now worth $500,000.
+The tax rate on capital gains is approximately 27% in Ontario, so you will owe roughly $100,000 of taxes on the cottage bought for $100,000, now worth $500,000.

-If your estate has too little cash to pay your final tax bill, your heirs may be forced to sell the cottage and liquidate other assets just to pay the taxes due when your final tax return is filed.”
+If your estate has too little cash to pay your final tax bill, your heirs may be forced to sell the cottage and liquidate other assets to pay the taxes due when your final tax return is filed.”

-To help avoid this issue Mark offers the following advice:
+To help avoid this issue, Mark offers the following advice:

 - Transfer the cottage for a reasonable sum to your kids today.